 Mountains are my paradise

-The mountain environment has always been my favourite, there are few sights more awe inspiring than a beautiful conical summit.
+The mountain environment has always been my favourite, there are few views more awe-inspiring than a beautiful conical summit.
 The Aveyron is an ideal adventure travel destination, with plenty of adrenalin fuelled activities on offer.

-Mountain scenery can be extremely varied however, from an endless vista of high altitude snow topped peaks, huge steep sided gorges or lush forest covered valleys with meandering serpentine rivers teeming with fish and the possibility of glimpsing a bear or other large mammal.
+Mountain scenery is extremely varied however, from an endless vista of high altitude snow topped peaks, huge steep-sided gorges or lush forest-covered valleys with meandering serpentine rivers teeming with fish and possibly glimpsing a bear or other large mammal.

-The landscape of the Midi-Pyrénées consists of gorges gouged through the land by unimaginably powerful forces, flat plateaus sat above steep cliffs and beautiful densely forested vales with crystal clear mountain streams and rivers.
-There may not be any bears but there is a half decent chance of spotting some deer or even a wild boar!
+The landscape of the Midi-Pyrénées consists of gorges gouged through the land by unimaginably powerful forces.
+There are flat plateaus sitting above steep cliffs and beautiful, densely forested vales with crystal clear mountain streams and rivers.
+Bears maybe absent, but there is a half decent chance of spotting some deer or even a wild boar!

 One of the main attractions of a mountainous landscape is the vast variety of outdoor pursuits it lends itself to.
-The combination of high terrain with the associated exposure and flowing water sources provides ample opportunity to try a little adventure of the traditional kind.
+High terrain combined with the associated exposure and flowing water sources provides ample opportunity to try a little adventure of the traditional kind.

-Adventure capital or playground is an overused cliché and is probably not appropriate here as there is not one single town or even region of the Midi- Pyrénées which monopolises adventure activities.
-The truth is there is plenty available throughout the whole area.
+Adventure capital or playground is an overused cliché and not necessarily appropriate here as there is not one single town or even region of the Midi-Pyrénées which monopolises adventure activities.
+The truth is there is plenty available throughout the area.

 Expert and novice alike can find plenty to keep them occupied for hours, days or even weeks.
-My visit was during the summer which is of course perfect for climbing and many mountain sports but the kayaking will be a little tame.
+My visit was during the summer, perfect for climbing and many mountain sports but the kayaking will be a little tame.
 Travel there in the spring when snow melt is in the rivers or in late autumn when the rains have come and the rivers can easily reach grade four or five apparently.

 There is an extensive network of major rivers and tributaries with easy access from the road a couple of paddlers and a car could have a great time playing on some serious white water at the right time of year.